 La Esperanza Volunteering Granada, Nicaragua – Tasks & Roles

 - SUMMER SCHOOL TEACHER/ASSISTANT (DECEMBER AND JANUARY ONLY): During December and January, La Esperanza runs a summer school program for the children living in the barrios (kindergarten and grade 1 level).
-During this time, volunteers and local interns take full responsibility of creating, planning, and teaching lessons.
+During this time, volunteers and local interns take full responsibility for creating, planning, and teaching lessons.
 We also run some special English courses during the vacation months of December and January.
-The minimum time commitment for this position is just 2 weeks and you should have an intermediate or better level of Spanish in order to be able to fully engage with the kids.
+The minimum time commitment for this position is just 2 weeks and you should have an intermediate or better level of Spanish to be able to fully engage with the kids.

-- Kindergarten Assistant – you work with pre-school aged children in the kindergarten classrooms.
+- Kindergarten Assistant – you work with preschool-aged children in the kindergarten classrooms.
 Together with the teacher, you encourage learning through games and crafts.
 This work is especially rewarding since the kids are extremely friendly and open-minded.
 This position is available from February to November.
 You should have an intermediate or better level of Spanish to be able to play and chat with the kids.
-Kindergarten assistants work in the mornings, Monday to Friday from 7.30 am till noon.
+Kindergarten assistants work in the mornings, Monday to Friday from 7.30 am to noon.
 Friday’s classes often end early.

-- As a Primary School English Teacher you teach English to primary school students in grades 4, 5 and 6.
+- As a Primary School English Teacher you teach English to primary school students in grades 4, 5, and 6.
 You will work in a team and teach in two schools per week, alternating each day.
 You will also have an assistant with you who will help you with the students and teaching.
-English team volunteers’ work Monday through Thursday and do lesson planning on Friday mornings.
-Depending on which schools you would be working from 12.30 – 4pm or 1 – 4.30 pm.
+English team volunteers work Monday through Thursday and do lesson planning on Friday mornings.
+Depending on which schools you would be working from 12.30 – 4 pm or 1 – 4.30 pm.
 This position is available from February to November and requires an advanced or better level of English as well as a basic or better level of Spanish.